thefuzz25/thefuzz25.github.io/_notes/chapters/2024/The Year All Wrapped Up.md

 ---
-title: The Year All Wrapped Up 🎁
+title: The Year All Wrapped Up
 type: "2024"
 serial: "1"
+date: 2025-01-12
 ---
 > To: The Historian Intern of 2074
 >